 So, there you have the best wood for axe handles.
 Every wood on our list is unique in features and most suitable for making high-quality handles.

-If you want to use your axe for heavy-duty tasks, we recommend you go for hickory, white oak, or ash.
+If you want to use your axe for heavy-duty tasks, we recommend hickory, white oak, or ash.
 The strength and durability of these three are unparalleled.